First of all, Happy New Year everyone! I hope you all had a lovely holiday season, doing whatever you may have been doing, wherever you may have been.

 soy toasted pumpkin seeds

-First poach the cauliflower, place the slices and bay leaf in a medium pan, cover with the almond milk and gently bring up to a simmer, poach for about ten minutes until it beginning to softens, it should still be a little firm, not mush.
+First steam the cauliflower, place the slices and bay leaf in a medium pan, cover with the almond milk and gently bring up to a simmer, steam for about 7 minutes until the cauliflower is tender, it should be soft but not mush.

 While the cauliflower is cooking prep the rest of your ingredients.
 Slice the mushrooms, chop your herbs.

 Once the cauliflower is cooked, drain, saving the liquid.
 Add to a high speed blender with the miso, olive oil.
-Add less milk to start and keep adding until you get the desired consistency.
+Add a little milk to start and keep adding until you get the desired consistency.
 I like mine nice and smooth, you’ll need about 100ml.
-You can save the rest for more cooking.

 Heat through the mushrooms and the cauliflower when you’re ready to serve.
 Divide the cauliflower between four plates, top with the mushrooms, a drizzle of olive oil, or truffle oil if you like.
 Sprinkle with a little chopped parsley, chilli flakes and add pumpkin seeds for crunch.
 Breadcrumbs or croutons will also work nicely.